-The Project would not result in or cause NAAQS or CAAQS violations.
-Additionally, the proposed Project is consistent with the land use and growth intensities reflected in the adopted General Plan.
-Furthermore, the Project would not exceed any applicable regional or local thresholds.
-As such, the Project is therefore considered to be consistent with the AQMP.
+The Project would not have the potential to result in or cause NAAQS or CAAQS violations.
+The Project's proposed uses are consistent with the land use designation.
+Additionally, the Project would not exceed the regional or localized construction and operational thresholds, as such, the Project's development intensity is consistent with the development intensities allowed within the General Plan as previously stated.
+As such, the Project is considered to be consistent with the AQMP.